Ljubljana to Villeneuve-Loubet

 After returning home we grabbed our shopping bags and set off for the supermarket for some bits and pieces, including some beef steaks for a barbecue.

-The campsite has been very busy today and it turns out Tuesday is an Italian national holiday, in fact the campground has now opened up its extension across the road, and that is almost full already.
+The campsite has been very busy today and it turns out Tuesday is an Italian National Holiday, in fact the campground has now opened up its annex across the road, and that is almost full already.

 We listened to the rally cars roaring and back-firing as they came back past the campground as we sat outside enjoying the barbecue.